Eurovision Young Musicians 2024: Other EBU members

-Active EBU member broadcasters in Bulgaria, Georgia, the Netherlands, Spain, and Wales confirmed non-participation prior to the announcement of the participants list by the EBU, while Croatia opted to not return after taking part in the prior edition. had announced its intention to return to the contest after an absence, but did not appear on the final list of participants.
-In late-December 2023, the BBC announced that the United Kingdom had no plans to return to the 2024 competition, as the BBC Young Musician contest was held at the same time as the final of the Eurovision Young Musicians.
+Active EBU member broadcasters in Bulgaria, Georgia, the Netherlands, Spain, and Wales confirmed non-participation prior to the announcement of the participants list by the EBU, while Croatia opted to not return after taking part in the prior edition.
+Slovenia had announced its intention to return to the contest after an absence, but did not appear on the final list of participants.
+In late-December 2023, the BBC announced that the United Kingdom had no plans to return to the 2024 competition, as the BBC Young Musician contest was held at the same time as the final of Eurovision Young Musicians.

 Broadcasts

 All participating broadcasters may choose to have on-site or remote commentators providing insight and voting information to their local audience.
 Some broadcasters aired the show "as live" on 17 August 2024 at 21:00 CEST, with others moving the broadcast to other time slots or other dates.